yukun-dong/how-to/Using-existing-Azure-AD-app-in-TeamsFx-project.md

-This doc is for using existing Azure AD app or Manually Create Azure AD app for TeamsFx project.
+This doc is for using existing Azure AD app or Manually Create Azure AD app for TeamsFx project in Visual Studio or Visual Studio Code.
 Please follow the instruction and make sure all reqirued info is properly set in your TeamsFx project.

 # Create an Azure AD app (Optional)

 > You may skip this part if you already has an Azure AD app.
 1. Go to the [Azure Portal](https://portal.azure.com) and select "Azure Active Directory".

 1. Select "App Registrations" and click on "New registration" to create a new Azure AD app: